 The weekend saw the first set of major art gallery openings following our usually uncomfortable summers.
 The first two images are from Deborah Colton Gallery which showed a series of installations featuring inexpensive plastic objects.
 In the background is a tent made from clear plastic with many of these objects incorporated into a quilt.
 One could say it was right out of Family Dollar Store.
 The final two were shot at M Squared Gallery in the Houston Heights.

 Dan Allison, Vanessa Riley and Carolyn Farb recently put on a show of previously unpublished images by British Photographer Derek Riley.
 Liliana was there taking pictures.
-This photo was previously shown in color, but converted to B&W recently.
 Living Stereo is an outdoor mural at Lawndale Art Center and is a collaboration by six Houston artists.
 The photo of the couple with tattoos was taken at Lawndale as well.
+The gray wall is the exterior of the De Menil.

 Click through to the gallery to view 12 photos.